-Exams ST 2021 7900259 Corporate Risk Management Ruckes WT 21/22 7900136 Corporate Risk Management Ruckes
+Exams WT 21/22 7900136 Corporate Risk Management Ruckes

 The assessment consists of a written exam (60 min.) according to § 4 paragraph 2 Nr.
 1 of the examination regulation.
-The exam is offered each semester.
-If there are only a small number of participants registered for the exam, we reserve the right to hold an oral examination instead of a written one.
+If there are only a small number of participants registered for the exam, we reserve the right to hold an oral examination instead of a written